Get started with the .NET SDK

 .Result;

 In this example, shoppingListInfo now contains the data of the specified Shopping List.
-Individual information can be accessed from the fields within that object:
+You can access information from the fields within that object:

 Screenshot of autocomplete for ShoppingList object